-Pandora recently partnered with SoundCloud to create the largest digital audio advertising marketplaces in the US.
-Our new combined US. audience offering reaches a staggering 115 million listeners—a 30% increase in reach and 90% of which are unduplicated.1 This means that advertisers will be able to purchase SoundCloud’s U.S. ad inventory directly through Pandora, leveraging our direct sales capabilities, targeting data, and audio programmatic product, and most importantly, have access to the largest ad-supported audience
+Pandora recently partnered with SoundCloud to create the largest digital audio advertising marketplace in the U.S. Our new combined U.S. audience offering reaches a staggering 117 million listeners—a 32% increase in reach and 90% of which are unduplicated.1 This means that advertisers will be able to purchase SoundCloud’s U.S. ad inventory directly through Pandora, leveraging our direct sales capabilities, targeting data, and audio programmatic product, and most importantly, have access to the largest ad-supported audience.

 The partnership opens up a world of possibilities for brands that are trying to get their products and services in front of engaged listeners—whether nationwide, or to a local audience.
 Audience size is a major consideration when evaluating where to place media buys, but what numbers should you pay attention to most?